UT-MPC/pxt-moveSMART/tutorial4.md

 ## Step 1

-What you created is shown on the screen.
+What you created in the previous tutorial is shown on the screen.
 In this tutorial, we will give it on/off buttons.

-First, create another variable (you can name it **on**) that tells the program if the pedometer should be counting steps.
+Our new program will have **two** variable.
+So, first, create a second variable (you can name it **on**) that we will use to tell the program if the pedometer should be counting steps or not.

 To create a variable, click on the icon with 4 red stripes, then press **Make a Variable**.

 ## Step 2